2manslkh/saleswhale-boggle/README.md

 4. If the adjacent character matches with the next character in the word (or is a '*' and is not '-'), "move" to that character, update the board by replacing the old position with a '-' such that the algorithm knows that that character was used.
 5. Increase the index by 1
 6. If index = length of input word, it means that the word can be found on the boggle board and we return True.

+## Features that should also be implemented

+- Retain a list of valid words that have already been played.
+If the word is played again, award zero points